 - sudden death

-QT refers to the intervals of electrical activity in one’s heart, usually seconds or milliseconds long as gauged by an electrocardiogram.
+QT refers to the intervals of electrical activity in one’s heart.
+Usually, they are seconds or milliseconds long as gauged by an electrocardiogram.
 So take that information about QT, and think about the term “Long QT syndrome”, what can we determine?

 At the moment, not too terribly much is known about the extent of these side effects and how often they actually occur, although Brazil is currently the front-runner in treating alcohol addiction with Ibogaine.

-I wouldn’t go as far to say treating addiction has a chemical cure, honestly.
-It might work wonders for the people who have tried it.
-However, I know for me and a lot of people, drinking wasn’t always about the quest to feel amazing, but more about the effort to stop the pain; a deeper hurt that needed to be resolved.
+In my mind, treating addiction has no chemical cure.
+It might work wonders for the people who have tried it and hopefully they live long addiction-free lives after.
+However, for me and a lot of people, drinking wasn’t always about the quest to feel amazing, but more about the effort to stop the pain; a deeper hurt that needed to be resolved.

-This is why you need to seek a treatment facility that offers this if you should choose this path, as they will aid you through the following processes to fully understand and manage the triggers of your addiction.
+This is why you need to seek a treatment facility.
+You need something that offers professional aid if you should choose this path.
+They will guide you through the following processes to fully understand and manage the triggers of your addiction.
+Be as informed as you possibly can before you decide if this is right for you.
+Ibogaine might look like an addiction cure, but there is a saying about things that look ‘too good to be true.’